miservers/miservers/documentation/apache.md

 ## htaccess Files
 ----------------------------------
 .htaccess files are generaly used to configure the Web Server when we don't have access to the httpd.conf.
 However they slow the Web Server.
+Also enabling htaccess can be a security issue

 Disable Directory Listings in Apache using **.htaccess**: